 Who is eligible to apply?

-NextGen Medics will welcome applications from students based outside Australia and from across the country for future cohorts, based on any health advice and restrictions that apply to their country at that time.
+NextGen Medics will welcome applications from students based outside Australia and from across the country for future cohorts, based on any health advice and restrictions that apply at that time.

 How many students will be accepted?

-- Students (medical and allied health) who are interested in rural and regional medicine and health care.
+- Students (medical and allied health) who have a strong interest in rural and regional medicine and health care.

 - Students who are interested in making a difference to communities experiencing health inequity.

-- Students who are interested in learning what it might be like to be a doctor (or health professional) in rural and regional Queensland, and the pathways to making it happen.
+- Students who are interested in learning what it is like to be a doctor (or health professional) in rural and regional Queensland, and the pathways to making it happen.

 - Students who are considering becoming specialists and are curious about how you can help rural and regional communities with just a few days work a quarter.